 When we provide services, we want to make them easy, useful and reliable.
-Where services are delivered on the web, it sometimes involves placing small amounts of information on your computer, smart phone or tablet.
+Where services are delivered on the web, it sometimes involves placing small amounts of information on your computer, smartphone or tablet.
 These include cookies.
 They can't be used to identify you personally.

-They're used to improve our services for you by:
+They are used to improve our services for you by:

 - Allowing them to recognise your device, so you only give us the information once

 - Recognising usernames and password you've already given to us

 - Measuring how many people use them, so we can make them better